Star Trek homeSkip to main content

 StarTrek.com

 But as an advocate standing before a jury knows, captivating those who make the decision is important in achieving the desired result.
-We have seen how members of the Continuum talk to each other — sardonic language is what fellow Q find engaging, as seen in "Deja Q." Thus, we can reasonably assume that the Continuum warms to his style of delivery, and even find the statement agreeable.
+We have seen how members of the Continuum talk to each other — sardonic language is what fellow Q find engaging, as seen in "" Thus, we can reasonably assume that the Continuum warms to his style of delivery, and even find the statement agreeable.
 But the points he brings up also provide a backdoor means for setting out humanity’s case; through the above, Q-as-advocate strategically sneaks in his opening statement.

 Separating the tone from the points, we are left with the question of whether concerns on Riker’s career, valuing Troi’s counsel, and helping Data's explorations are worthy exercises to invest in.

-Consider how Picard describes what he believes humanity will one day become in "Hide and Q," via a line from Shakespeare's Hamlet, "How noble in reason!
+Consider how Picard describes what he believes humanity will one day become in "," via a line from Shakespeare's Hamlet, "How noble in reason!
 How infinite in faculty.
 In form, in moving, how express and admirable.
 In action, how like an angel.
 In apprehension, how like a god."
 Those words shook Q then, and since that day, Q has perhaps looked for the avenues in which they would apply.

 On the bridge of the Enterprise, Picard looks over at Q who stands before him dressed in a Starfleet uniform with ornate detail in 'Hide and Q'